Tuesday, March 24, 2020

 There are very few times when I have fully screamed at somebody but Linda got an unhealthy dose of it, though the anger was obviously not aimed at her.

-It worked.
+But it worked.
 Linda and Scott were gone, the jewelry was back in the house, and all was relatively peaceful, just in time to prepare for the repast meal the next day.

 Linda and Scott were there but the weirdness and discomfort from the previous day were not.
 Emotions ran high and things were said in the moment.
 We all understood that.